Cluster Haptic Texture Dataset: Haptic Texture Dataset with Varied Velocity-Direction Sliding Contacts: Technical Validation

-The classification accuracies of direction labels by texture for classifiers using audio signals, acceleration signals, and both audio and acceleration signals are shown in Fig.~\ref{fig:direction_classification}a-c, respectively.
-Compared to the speed label classification in Experiment II, the error rate tended to be higher for all classifiers using any data in the direction label classification.
-The classifier with the lowest average error rate was the one that used both audio and acceleration signals, with an average error rate of 32.01~\%, meaning that the direction labels were classified with 67.99~\% accuracy.
-The classification accuracy using the acceleration signal was not good, similar to the results of Experiment II.
+Fig.~\ref{fig:direction_classification}a-c shows the direction label classification accuracies by texture for each classifier.
+Compared to the velocity label classification in Experiment III, the accuracy tended to be lower for all classifiers using any data in the direction label classification.
+The classifier with the highest average accuracy was the one that used both audio and acceleration signals, with an average accuracy of 78.79~\%.